 The majority of our carcasses are white, but we also offer oak and anthracite to match doors in the Ascoli range.
 Your choice of units is largely determined by the space you have available.
 It’s the cupboard doors where you can really get creative, from picking colours to cabinet finishes and styles.

 Start by thinking about the kitchen style you’d like.
 Shaker kitchens are characterised by panel doors in painted wood that suit traditional designs, while modern kitchens typically feature slab doors in a gloss finish.
-You may also want to consider adding an accent cupboard with glazed doors for an open, elegant look.
+If you're looking for something in between, Brunswick offers a fresh take on the classic Shaker.
+Its slimline frame and distinctive tea tray profile combine timeless craftsmanship with industrial-inspired styling, creating a modern classic that works beautifully in both contemporary and transitional homes.
+You may also want to consider adding an accent cupboard with glazed doors, such as fluted glass larder units, to introduce texture and create an elegant focal point.

 Keep reading: A guide to gloss vs matt cabinets.